dvsa/cvs-svc-test-stations/README.md

 }
 ```

+**In AWS:**
+Either via direct lambda invocation via the AWS CLI or the Lambda Test Event feature in the AWS Console.

+**Locally:**
 Upsert operations can be achieved locally via a POST to http://localhost:3004/{apiVersion}/functions/cvs-svc-test-station-dev-getTestStations/invocations.

-The test station will either be updated or inserted based on the presense or absence of a test station with the same testStationId.
+The test station will either be inserted or updated based on the absence or presense of a test station with the same testStationId.

 ## Testing